Natural Alternative Therapies

 After 8 weeks, more than half the subjects experienced a significant improvement in pain and function.

-Those who drank the magic juice enjoyed a significant decrease in inflammation.
+Those who drank the juice felt a significant decrease in inflammation.
 It was even greater with women who had shown the highest inflammation levels at the beginning!

-Here’s what researchers from Louisiana State University discovered in 2014:
+Here’s what researchers from Louisiana State University have found:

 The researchers had 7 older adults with insomnia drink 8 ounces of Montmorency tart cherry juice twice a day for two weeks, followed by two weeks of no juice, and then two more weeks of drinking a placebo beverage.